Fellowship-of-the-Link/tftmap/project/Meetings/Tools for Thought Map Project, 2023-03-03.md

 ## TftMap Builder

 - [ ] How to merge the static content (human-written) and dynamic content (as created by the code) on Tool and Practice pages.
 The slickest way might be to write the dynamic content to a separate page (e.g., `Obsidian - who, how.md`) and then transclude (embed) that page onto the tool page (e.g. `Obsidian.md`).
 To make that work, we'd have to implement transclusion in [[Massive Wiki Builder]]
-- [ ] Sort order for auto-generated lists of tools and ratings sentences
+- [x] Sort order for auto-generated lists of tools and ratings sentences - discussed - decision:
-    - [ ] sort by confidence for tools, tbd for practices
+    - [ ] #PK: sort by confidence for tools
+    - [ ] tbd for practices

 ## todos
-- edit 'About' to make clear this is a pilot, changes here are not auto-reflected back into massive.wiki as a whole
+- [ ] #ML edit 'About' to make clear this is a pilot, changes here are not auto-reflected back into massive.wiki as a whole
+- [ ] add kanban for project task mgt #PK
-- explore 'how to add "recommended resources" to site, via profile'
+- [ ] #ML explore 'how to add "recommended resources" to site, via profile'
     - add task to kanban
     - explore via blogpst
     - get comments
     - discuss
-- apply 'permanent version' feature to entire site?
+- [ ] apply 'permanent version' feature to entire site? - add idea to kanban #ML

 ## Links from chat